rannn367/tp/docs/DeveloperGuide.md

    <br></br>
    - Justification: The current constraints do not accommodate many legitimate names used globally.
 For example, names like "O'Connor", "López-García", or names containing non-English characters are currently rejected by the system.
 Relaxing these constraints will make our application more inclusive and internationally friendly.
    <br></br>

+4. **Implement validation for unique phone numbers and email addresses**
+   - Current behaviour: Currently, the system allows different customers or staff members to have the same phone number and email address as long as they have different IDs.
+This can lead to confusion and potential data entry errors, as phone numbers and email addresses are typically unique identifiers in real-world scenarios.
+   <br></br>
+   - Planned enhancement: We plan to implement validation that prevents duplicate phone numbers and email addresses across all customers and staff members.
+The system will check for existing records with the same contact information before allowing a new entry or update.
+   <br></br>
+   - Justification: This enhancement will improve data integrity and prevent scenarios where a user might mistakenly add the same customer or staff member twice with different IDs.
+It also reflects real-world constraints, as generally no two people share exactly the same phone number or email address for professional purposes.
+   <br></br>